pvcraven/web-development-class/source/assignments/basic_html/basic_html.rst

   drives.
 Switch places
 * There may be ONE group of three.
 If you are in this group, please divide the time in thirds.
 Each person is still responsible for three pages.
-* Tuesday we will cover how to turn in the assignment.
-See `Turning in a website`_.
+* Later we will cover how to turn in the assignment.

 If you are gone any of these days you will get half credit.
 If your phone is out, or you are on an unrelated website, you'll be counted as gone and asked